gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

+Retrieve a list of available currencies.
 Use this API to get a list of currencies allowed in the company.
 Moreover, get the name, code, symbol, and the decimal digits of the currencies.

 *Returned Response:*